-The settings are the same as those available for the VM in the Settings dialog of the Oracle VM VirtualBox main window.
-But as the Settings dialog is disabled while the VM is in the Running or Saved state, the Devices menu saves you from having to shut down and restart the VM every time you want to change media.
+The settings are the same as those available for the VM in the Settings window of VirtualBox Manager.
+But as the Settings window is disabled while the VM is in the Running or Saved state, the Devices menu saves you from having to shut down and restart the VM every time you want to change media.

-Using the Devices menu, you can attach the host drive to the guest or select a floppy or DVD image, as described in chapter 3.7, Storage Settings, page 56.
+Using the Devices menu, you can attach the host drive to the guest or select a floppy or DVD image, as described in chapter 3.7, Storage Settings, page 78.